This page chronicles repairs made to a Hallicrafters Model "Model S-40" AM/CW receiver. Latest revisions are at the bottom of the page.

 With one lead removed from the circuit, resistor R49 (10 Ω, ½ w, "osc. suppressor") measured about 650 Ω. Replaced it with a new one, and replaced both the "ambiguously documented" wax paper capacitors with modern equivalent values (0.022 µF and 0.047 µF).

 As soon as the radio began working, I tuned across the bands to check the alignment against the dial reading.
 About a minute later, the main tuning dial cord broke!
 So, I followed the dial cord diagram on the Rider schematic and was able to re-string a new cord in about 15 minutes.

-November 3, 2007: All wax paper capacitors and bad resistors replaced.
-Just moments before I placed the chassis back into the cabinet.
+November 3, 2007: All wax paper capacitors and bad resistors replaced – moments before the chassis was put back into the cabinet.
 Will it be good for another 61 years?
-I will try to update the web page again in 2068 and let you know.
+Check this page again in 2068 to find out.